TomKellyGenetics/vioplot/README.md

 * `vioplotx::vioplotx()` can take vectorised forms of colour variables `col`, `border`, and `rectCol` to modify the colours separately for each violin respectively.
 This also applies to a new variable `lineCol` to modify the colour of the boxplots.

+* `vioplox::vioplotx.formula()` is enabled to take formula and dataframe inputs as used for boxplot and stats operations.

+* additional `areaEqual`, `plotCentre` and `side` options enables further customisation.

 For development history prior to package documentation, see the original repo: https://github.com/TomKellyGenetics/R-violin-plot/commits?author=TomKellyGenetics